 Salford Youth Zone has officially opened this weekend bringing life-changing opportunities to the city’s young people.

-The official opening was hosted today (Saturday 5 July) the youth zone was opened bringing together donors, partners, young people, volunteers, community leaders, and families.
+The official opening was hosted today (Saturday 5 July) bringing together donors, partners, young people, volunteers, community leaders and families.

-Developed by youth work charity Empower Youth Zones (EMPOWER), with the Salford Youth Zone is aiming to build ont he success of the HideOut Youth Zone in Gorton.
+Youth work charity Empower Youth Zones has developed the Salford Youth Zone in Belvedere Road, Pendleton, to build on the success of the HideOut Youth Zone in Gorton.

-The grand opening was also used to showcase the transformative impact the SYZ is set to have, with over 2500 members already registered.
+The grand opening showcased the transformative impact the SYZ is set to have, with more than 2,500 members already registered.

 Membership for young people is free, with a 50p charge per session.

-At the youth zone, the opportunities for young people are endless and include an outdoor football pitch, fully equipped gym, climbing wall, dance studio, music and recording studio, training kitchen, and art workshop.
+The opportunities for young people include an outdoor football pitch, fully-equipped gym, climbing wall, dance studio, music and recording studio, training kitchen and art workshop.

-Officially on Saturday 5 July, Adam Farricker, CEO of EMPOWER, said: “The opening of Salford Youth Zone is an incredibly significant moment for our team and the city of Salford.
+Adam Farricker, CEO of Empower, said: “The opening of Salford Youth Zone is an incredibly significant moment for our team and the city of Salford.
 After months of planning and collaboration, it’s incredibly rewarding to see our vision become reality.

 “In a city where too many young people lack access to a safe, supportive environment, this facility will be a hub for these young people to grow and break down barriers.”